 Max’s Tips for choosing furniture:

-- Fall all in love with the piece and build your room around it!
+- Fall in love with the piece and then build your room around it

-- Learn about the maker and the process so it becomes a part of your family.
+- Learn about the maker and how they make so that the piece becomes a part of your family.
 It's all about the story

-- think about the big picture and how that piece could adapt to your changing life style.
+- Think about the big picture and how that piece can adapt to your changing life style.